kevinsea/Insight-Wiki-Stage/Oracle Provider.md

 (Also, you can't just do SELECT 1 AS p.
 You always have to select from a table.
 Fortunately, Oracle has a built in table called "dual" that always has one record.)

+## Returning Multiple Recordsets from SQL Text ##

+If you're not using stored procedures, you can still return multiple recordsets.
+If you use `OPEN :var FOR` Insight will automatically detect that you are returning refcursors and handle them appropriately.
+So the above query could be:

+	var results = connection.QueryResultsSql<decimal, decimal>(@"
+		BEGIN
+			-- open two recordsets
+			OPEN :rs1 FOR SELECT 1 AS p from dual;
+			OPEN :rs2 FOR SELECT 'x' AS title from dual;
+		END;
+	");

+Here, Insight detects that rs1 and rs2 are parameters.
+Since they are used in an OPEN...FOR statement, Insight will automatically bind output refcursors to them.

 ## Table-Valued Parameters ##